cheapmanga/Texture-Pack-Template/README.md

 You can edit one item directly or you can paste a texture you got from another pack, just make sure you are moving it to the corresponding item 16x16 box.
 You can edit as much item as you want.
 You now have to put it in the exact same location as it was before, you can drag and drop.
 When you are finished modifying, save as and replace the old `x16Data.pck` with the new one.
+If you finished your texture pack, the folder goes in `"LCEWindows64\Windows64Media\DLC"`.
+You can now start your game and select your pack in the apropriate section when joining/creating a world.

 ## Modifying block textures